BRITECITY

 City Response

-The city notified affected parties and engaged cybersecurity professionals to investigate the breach.
-Additional security controls and employee training were reported as part of the remediation plan.
+The city notified affected parties and engaged cybersecurity professionals to determine breach scope.
+Additional access controls, MFA requirements, and employee security training were implemented as part of the remediation plan.
+Residents and businesses with active city accounts were advised to monitor accounts and rotate credentials.

-FAQ: Did the Irvine ransomware attack affect businesses in Irvine?
+FAQ: Did the City of Irvine ransomware attack affect local businesses?

 Note: Incident details are based on publicly available reports as of publication date.
 BRITECITY does not have direct access to city investigation findings.
 Businesses should contact official city communications for the latest status.